 3. Add the shrimp and toss briefly; add the wine and continue cooking for another 30 seconds or until the shrimp is just cooked through; remove the shrimp with a slotted spoon and set aside.

-4. To the sauce in the pan, add the reserved pasta water, lemon juice, scallions and parsley and cook 2-3 minutes or until the sauce has reduced by half.
+4. To the sauce in the pan, add the reserved pasta water, lemon juice, capers, scallions and parsley and cook 2-3 minutes or until the sauce has reduced by half.

 6. Plate and serve with a little grated Parmesan, if desired.
 Garnish with extra chopped parsely.